wendyliga/mimiq/README.md

 ## Stop
 ```
-press control + c
+press `enter`
 ```
-to stop, just press `control + c`. then grab your gif at your user root path
+to stop, just press `enter`. then grab your generated gif

 ### Result